-I am a experienced developer.
+I am an experienced developer.
 A normal person that can tackle development problem in my experienced area just like you.

-And just like you, a lot of people misunderstand our experienced in a very common way, they just think we can do all the thing those junior people (maybe) cannot.
+And just like you, a lot of people misunderstood our experienced in a very common way, they just think we can do all the thing those junior people (maybe) cannot.

 But the truth is, we are not like that.
 You should admit, pretty much what you can do, is not from your 'experience', which also means, a junior may just be better than you.
-But don't feel regret, here's some fact to cheer you up.
-(Let's skip about some meaningless complain such as we still need to eat and sleep)
+But no need feel bad, here's some fact to cheer you up.
+(Let's skip about some meaningless complain such we still need to eat and sleep)

 You plan solution along with time and resources